-One of these innovations has been the Dose Pen by dosist (fmrly known as hmbldt), which was such a remarkable device that it made Time magazine’s list of best inventions of 2016.
+One of these innovations has been the Dose Pen by dosist (fmrly known as hmbldt), which was such a remarkable vape pen that it made Time magazine’s list of best inventions of 2016.
 And I think it’s safe to say that had not legislators around the country seen the light and relaxed marijuana laws, then something like the Dose Pen would never have come into existence.

 The Dose Pen by dosist comes in several (six, to be exact) formulations, each of them individually designed to treat or alleviate the symptoms associated with its particular strain.
 For example, the “sleep” strain of dose pens helps alleviate insomnia and restless sleep; “passion” is aimed at spicing things up in the bedroom, and the “arouse” strain is supposed to reinvigorate you and leave you excited about life.

 The Dose Pen, vaping-wise, works very much like a pod mod or a cig-a-like, only, there’s no pod or atomizer to attach, as the device comes completely ready-to-use out of the package.
 It’s draw-activated and will last you for either 200 or 50 doses (or “puffs”).

 The Dose Pen is currently only available for sale in certified dispensaries in the state of California and is not sold online (this review necessitated a road trip to sunny California – sigh, sometimes I love my job).

 But if you do buy one, here’s what you’ll find inside:

 One Dose Pen (either 200 or 50 doses)